 All our care starts with a Care Designer talking with you and, if possible, meeting your parents.
 Whether this is via phone conference or an online virtual chat we can arrange to have everyone “in the same room” to discuss the care needed.
-In some instances we have provided care for someone for one day whilst we have other clients who have a team of carers around the clock.
+In some instances, we have provided care for someone for one day whilst we have other clients who have a team of carers around the clock.
 The care plan is designed with both your and your parents’ peace of mind a priority.

-We need a nurse to help my sister who’s coming home from hospital.
+We need a nurse to help my sister who’s coming home from the hospital.
 Do you have home care nurses?

 Yes.
 Your sister’s Care team, including registered and enrolled nurses as needed, can meet your sister before or while she is in hospital and work with her extended healthcare team (GP, surgeon, nurses and discharge planners) to ensure a seamless move from hospital to home.

-Her Care team will be determined on the level of care she needs and may even include a team with a range of skills to ensure all her needs, both medical and non medical care: from wound management, tube feeding and assistance with medication to light house duties, shopping and meal preparation, are taken care of while she’s unwell.
+Her Care team will be determined on the level of care she needs and may even include a team with a range of skills to ensure all her needs, both medical and non-medical care: from wound management, tube feeding and assistance with medication to light house duties, shopping and meal preparation, are taken care of while she’s unwell.

-As there are no long term contracts we can set up a care plan that provides just the right amount of care your sister needs, until she is well enough to care for herself again.
+As there are no long term contracts we can set up a care plan that provides just the right amount of care your sister needs until she is well enough to care for herself again.

 My grandfather has dementia.
 He wants to live at home but we can’t be there to look after him.
 Can you help?

 Yes.
-Our main focus for our clients with dementia or Alzheimer’s is to help them maintain their regular routines despite cognitive decline.
+Our main focus for our clients with dementia or Alzheimer’s is to help them maintain their regular routines despite the cognitive decline.